neil-yechenwei/terraform-provider-azurerm/website/docs/r/data_protection_backup_instance_data_lake_storage.html.markdown

 * `storage_account_id` - (Required) The ID of the source Data Lake Storage (Storage Account with HNS enabled).
 Changing this forces a new resource to be created.

 * `backup_policy_id` - (Required) The ID of the Backup Policy.

+* `container_names` - (Required) A list of Data Lake Gen2 filesystem (container) names to be backed up.
+Changing this forces a new resource to be created.

 ## Attributes Reference